-The CSWP Plan team was formed following phone calls and letters to each of the perspective source water managers, planners, emergency responders, and school representatives.
-The team members listed in Table 2-1 were involved in the plan preparation.
+The 2023 CSWP Plan Team was formed following phone calls to each of the perspective source water managers, planners, emergency responders, and community representatives.
+The Team members involved in the 2023 CSWP Plan update are listed in Table 2-1.